sophiajt/peach/README.md

 * Add structs and member access
 * Add type inference (we kinda already have it, but it's not like real yet)

+Feels like mod wants to come next
+We could also start a non-lazy mode that's parallel
+  * basically: each Item would be done in parallel.
+If you hit a definition you don't have (which is another Item), then you delay yourself with that as the Requirement.
+Periodically we flush the enqueued Item tasks and look for ones whose Requirement was met.
+  * If we wanted, each one could take it all the way to codegen.

+Where and how do macros fit in?

 Non-next steps:

 * Good error messages (would need better parsing library)